wpswings/event-tickets-manager-for-woocommerce/README.md

 **EVENT TICKETS MANAGER IS AN ALL-IN-ONE SOLUTION THAT ALLOWS YOU TO CREATE AN EVENT & EVENT TICKETING WEBSITE.
 NOW YOU CAN EASILY SELL TICKETS ONLINE AND MANAGE YOUR EVENTS ON A WOOCOMMERCE STORE WITH THE HELP OF THE EVENTS CALENDAR PLUGIN.**

-[**The WordPress Calendar Plugin**](https://wordpress.org/plugins/event-tickets-manager-for-woocommerce/) is a complete solution for merchants that want to add event-based products to their WooCommerce store.
+[**WordPress Calendar Plugin**](https://wordpress.org/plugins/event-tickets-manager-for-woocommerce/) is a complete solution for merchants that want to add event-based products to their WooCommerce store.
 Now you don’t have to pay commissions to your third-party services to manage event registration and ticket sales.
 You can manage the entire process from your WooCommerce store and be your own boss, by installing our WordPress Events plugin.

 * Create event management and event ticketing websites with [**WordPress Event Plugin**](https://wpswings.com/product/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-github-page&utm_campaign=events-pro).
 * Sell tickets online without depending on external service providers with WordPress Event Plugin.